 Behavioural Job Interview Questions

-I have recently been in the position where I have had to apply for jobs.
+I have recently (when this was first written in March 2017) been in the position where I have had to apply for jobs.
 It has been about 12 years since I was last in the position of doing a formal job interview.
 Over that time the approach to job interviews has apparently changed.
-No longer is the emphasis on questions that test the skills and knowledge of the applicant but about how the applicant behaved in situations that they may have encountered in the past.
+No longer is the emphasis on questions that directly tests the skills and knowledge of the applicant but about how the applicant behaved in situations that they may have encountered in the past.
 However I believe that this approach has a number of problems that mean that the best candidate is not always chosen.
 And yes this is a whinge because my experience to date with behavioural questions has not been good.
-Let’s face it – I am shocking at answering behavioural questions (hopefully getting better with practice).
+Let’s face it – I am shocking at answering behavioural questions.
 But I believe that I am good at my actual job.
 But that doesn’t seem to count for much in this brave new world.

 Another argument for the behavioural question approach is that past actions are the best way of predicting future actions.
 But this is premised on the thought that people don’t change and that people can’t learn.
-If this was actually the case why do organisations spend huge amounts on training courses to tell people how to deal with behavioural issues?
+If this was actually the case why do organisations spend huge amounts on training courses?
 People can and do learn – from training courses and from experience, including past mistakes.
 And even if past actions are the best way of predicting future actions, the behavioural question interviewing system is also premised on the interview process being the best way of determining what the candidates past actions were.
-Clearly it is not as the interviewer is relying on the candidate (not a dispassionate external observer) to accurately recount their past actions, when, as will be discussed, all candidates will try to paint their actions in the best possible light (it would be a strange and naive candidate who didn’t try to do this), and some may even to totally fabricate what their actions were.
+Clearly it is not as the interviewer is relying on the candidate, not a dispassionate external observer, to accurately recount their past actions, when, as will be discussed, all candidates will try to paint their actions in the best possible light, it would be a strange and naive candidate who didn’t try to do this, and some may even to totally fabricate what their actions were.

-Take an example behavioural question: “Tell us about a situation where you had to deal with a difficult person.”
+Take an example of a generic behavioural question: “Tell us about a situation where you had to deal with a difficult person.”
 My immediate thought about this is: how many difficult people are there in the organisation?
 I have worked many years and in most cases people are co-operative and good to get on with.
-At my last job I can only think of one person that I had any issues with getting to conform to the organisation’s requirements.
-That is one in 5 years.
-I eventually got her onside with a lot of patience.
-But this is one in five years.
-Is the employer going to base their decision on whether to employ me on a situation that only comes up once in five years (a miniscule percentage of my work time), while ignoring, or disproportionately down grading whether I have the appropriate skills and knowledge to actually do the job – which is ninety nine percent plus of the job?
+Over my career I have struck only a handful of people I would call difficult and some of them I did not have to deal with extensively.
+Probably on average one every 5 years.
+Is the employer going to base their decision on whether to employ me on my handling of a situation that only comes up once in five years (a miniscule percentage of my work time), while ignoring, or disproportionately downgrading whether I have the appropriate skills and knowledge to actually do the job – which is ninety nine percent plus of the job?
 What if it was once a year an issue came up?
 Still a miniscule percentage.
 And if it was any more you would have to ask what is wrong with the culture of the organisation that they have so many difficult people on their staff.
 And perhaps they should be doing something about that to address the real issue.
 Get those difficult staff members some corrective training or move them on if that fails, to make life for the rest of the staff so much better.

 Another issue is that your ability to answer this question well may depend on the quality of the difficult person that you have encountered.
 If you have encountered someone that in the end listens to reason you may be able to spin a better tale than if you had to deal with someone that is intractably difficult.
 So luck would pay a part in how well you could answer the question.
 And as I said in the previous paragraph I had only encountered one difficult person in the past five years.
 What if I had encountered none, I would have been forced to scan my memory for an example from an earlier job, more than 5 years before.
 Who can remember specific instances from more than 5 years ago within the 10 seconds from when the question is asked to when you have to respond?
 What if I had of answered that I hadn’t recently encountered a difficult person.
 I suspect that that would be a big red mark against my name, through no fault of my own.